kabhishek01/rest-grpc-benchmarking/README.md

 Project uses the weather history data to pass between rest/grpc client and rest/grpc server to measure the response time.
 Response are measured from the point client makes the call and receives and process the response.
 To be consistent between both the protocol , request prep time is not measured in the response time and not bench marked.

-Program uses JDK17 and above to run.
+Program supports JDK17 and above to run.

 As future I will add .bat/.sh script to run the program but for now, this need to be run any of the ide which can support Java.